calebh/dihash/README.md

 ```

 `hash_graph` has the following inputs:
 - g: A NetworkX digraph.
 Each node should have a 'label' entry in its node attribute dictionary.
-The value of this entry should be a string which determines the label of that node.
+The value of this entry should be a string which determines the label of that node. g may optionally have a graph attribute named 'label', which is a label for the entire graph
 - hash_nodes: A boolean value.
 If true, hash_graph also returns a dictionary giving the hashes of all nodes in the graph
 - apply_quotient: A boolean value.
 If true, the input graph g is run through the quotient_fixpoint function, which computes (G/Orb)/Orb... prior to hashing the graph.
 - string_hash_fun: A function which maps strings to a string.
 The default value, hash_sha256 hashes by using hashlib.sha256 and converting to the result to a hex digest.